Canop/broot/website/docs/index.md

 (yes, colors are fully customizable)

-Using two panels, you can for example copy or move elements between them:
+You can for example copy or move elements between panels:

 ![cpp](img/20200525-cpp.png)